Linkurious/dataset-aml/README.md

 1. Go to `Admin` -> `Data-source settings` panel

-2. Scroll to the `Default captions` field and replace the whole content with the content of the `lke-configurations/default-captions.json` file.
+2. Scroll to the `Default captions` field and replace the whole content with the content of the `lke-configurations/default-captions.json` file

 3. Click on `Save`